onkarganjewar/CMPE202-TeamProject/README.md

 ### Copyright & License
 This is the modified version of already existing open source scenario “Greenfoot Breakout”.
 It is a part of the book “Introduction to Programming with Greenfoot” by Michael Kolling.
-Author has provided permission to modify, distribute or copy the content.
+Author has granted permission to modify, distribute or copy the content.